NVIDIA/vid2vid/README.md

   ```
   The test results will be saved to a HTML file here: `./results/label2city_2048/test_latest/index.html`.

-- We also provide a smaller model trained with 1 GPU, which produces slightly worse performance at 1024 x 512 resolution.
+- We also provide a smaller model trained with single GPU, which produces slightly worse performance at 1024 x 512 resolution.
   - Please download the model by
   ```bash
   python scripts/download_models_g1.py